Online course details

 Please note: Free BPS membership is not available to students in receipt of Ministry of Defence Enhanced Learning Credit Scheme (ELC).

-Our Academic Lead for Psychology, Dr Gulcan Garip, talks about our Psychology Postgraduate Diploma course in this video.
+Our academic for Psychology, Dr Gulcan Garip, talks about our online Postgraduate Psychology courses.

 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.

 You will need to complete all of the core modules and also the Masters Project which is a triple module, worth 60 credits.

 You can select one specialised optional module (subject to availability).

 As a BPS accredited programme, group work is required as part of the BPS standards.
 This means that on the modules Investigation and Analysis and Biological and Cognitive Approaches in Psychology, you will be required to work with other students in groups from the start of the trimester (week 1), with work to be submitted by week 4 of teaching.
 Failure to engage with your group by the end of week 3 will result in you being dropped from the module and subject to a module cancellation fee.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 You can be assured of a supportive and structured learning experience with academic teams who are specialists not only in their area of psychology, but also in online learning delivery.
 In addition, our dedicated online learner advisors provide non-academic support throughout the duration of the course.
 You’ll have access to a comprehensive online library of psychology resources, student webinars in key areas such as library skills and assessment writing, and other academic and wellbeing related services.